boehs/oasis/On web browsers.md

 > [[Sidetrack]]: Keep in mind that the first window is always google, this is the app named october.
 You could delete the october app, really, it's just a pointer.
 Replace it with duckduckgo, whatever.

-Go back to the google window, this time you are prompted.
+Go back to the google window, this time you open a new link you are prompted.
 You can merge it into the window you just opened, or open it in a new window.
 I think you get the window idea, so let's open it in the window we just opened.
 The months window is quickly becoming an app!
 Let's continue adding pages to months, one for each month.

 ![[Pasted image 20211215003642.png]]